Wiejeben/nuxt.js-craft-boilerplate/README.md

 # Nuxt.js Craft Boilerplate

-> Basic front-end and back-end boilerplate for Nuxt.js together with Craft 3.
+> Basic front-end and back-end boilerplate for Nuxt.js together with Craft 3 and Tailwind CSS.

 ## Nuxt.js
 Can be found in the `frontend` directory.